 The Navigator Metadata Server uses the hue user to connect to the Hive Metastore.
-The hue user is able to connect to the Hive Metastore by default.
-However, if the Hive service Hive Metastore Access Control and Proxy User Groups Override property and/or the HDFS service Hive Proxy User Groups property have been changed from their default values to settings that prevent the hue user from connecting to the Hive Metastore, Navigator Metadata Server will be unable to extract metadata from Hive.
-If this is the case, modify the Hive service Hive Metastore Access Control and Proxy User Groups property so that the hue user can connect as follows:
+The hue user can connect to the Hive Metastore by default.
+However, if the Hive service Hive Metastore Access Control and Proxy User Groups Override property or the HDFS service Hive Proxy User Groups property have been changed from their default values to settings that prevent the hue user from connecting to the Hive Metastore, Navigator Metadata Server is unable to extract metadata from Hive.
+If this is the case, modify the Hive service Hive Metastore Access Control and Proxy User Groups Override property or the HDFS service Hive Proxy User Groups property as follows:

 - 1. Go to the Hive or HDFS service.

 - 2. Click the Configuration tab.

 - 3. In the Search box, type proxy.

+- 4. In the Hive service Hive Metastore Access Control and Proxy User Groups Override or the HDFS service Hive Proxy User Groups property, click + to add a new row.

 If more than one role group applies to this configuration, edit the value for the appropriate role group.
-See Modifying Configuration Properties Using Cloudera Manager on page 10.
+See Modifying Configuration Properties Using Cloudera Manager on page 12.